yb01/KillingConnectionCSI/timeline.md

 ```
 killContainer "kube-apiserver"(id={"unknown" "2cdeaae2b172d97c85ecedaff11a2a2f0d4baced5c28138138efb4bde8741b84"}) for pod "kube-apiserver-june11-1a0w1e-kubemark-master_kube-system_system(87bfba049d75e1ed76c1162a027a2db7)" failed: rpc error: code = DeadlineExceeded desc = context deadline exceeded
 ```
+Make a note of the first date and time this happened.

 - **apiserver** has the following "killing connection"
 ```